evdoxiataka/simulated_interventions_pipeline/README.md

-# Probabilistic Simulator of Interventions
+# Bayesian Probabilistic Simulator of Causal Interventions

 ### Pipeline to Simulate Interventions on Causal Structures Probabilistically